mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-08-31-drawing-trees.md

 ## Moving Along
 {:.no_toc}

 In the next article in this series I'll take you through the techniques and steps I use to paint a blue skies, fluffy clouds, and sunsets.
-All three are the perfect compliments to a well drawn tree…
+All three are the perfect compliments to a well drawn tree...